w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 sidebar_label: Join Kappa Sigma Mu
 ---

-Kappa Sigma Mu is a membership club using the Substrate Society pallet.
-It is an economic game to incentivize users to join the society that coordinates around whatever the rules are decided to be.
-The members of the society are incentivized to participate in society via the rewards paid by the treasury.
+Kappa Sigma Mu is a membership club using the Substrate [Society][substrate society] pallet.
+It is an economic game to incentivize users to join a society that coordinates around whatever the rules are decided to be.
+The members of the society are incentivized to participate in the society via the rewards paid by the treasury.
 Currently, there is only one society on Kusama but it is possible to have multiple societies in the future through a runtime upgrade.

 ![Society Dashboard](assets/society/dashboard.jpg)

-Before joining the society, let's take a brief look at the [Society UI](https://polkadot.js.org/apps/#/society) on PolkadotJS apps and read through all the [rules](https://polkascan.io/pre/kusama/transaction/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) to become a member.
+Before joining the society, let's take a brief look at the [Society UI](https://polkadot.js.org/apps/#/society) on PolkadotJS apps and read through all the [rules][kappa rules] to become a member.

 ## UI Overview

 `Members`: The number of members in the society.
 Currently, the maximum number of members is set to `150`.
 It can be changed by using governance to increase the number.

-`Rotation`: The time period that processes the membership application.
+`Rotation`: The duration between each time the membership rotates.

 `Challenge`: The time period to randomly select one of the members to defend his membership in the society.